 - Differentiates between anonymous, known and admin users.

 - Set up to require login, and may also only allow admin users to register new users.

 - Authentication of user registration and user-driven password resetting using email and one time keys.

 - Run using WSGI or through CGI as a normal cgi script, as a stand-alone web server, under mod_wsgi (mod_python is deprecated) or through Zope.

 - Searching may be performed using many constraints, including a full-text search of messages attached to issues.

 - File attachments (added through the web or email) are served up with the correct content-type and filename.

-- Email change messages generated by roundup appear to be sent by the person who made the change, but responses will go back through the nosy list by default.
+- Email change messages appear to be sent by the person who made the change, but responses will go back through the nosy list by default.

 - Flexible access control built around Permissions and Roles with assigned Permissions.

 - Generates valid HTML4 or XHTML.

 - Saving and editing of user-defined queries which may optionally be shared with other users.